 5 practical tips for creating a multigenerational living space

-We've rounded up our top 5 practical planning tips for mutligenerational families living together.
+We've rounded up our top 5 practical planning tips for multigenerational families living together

 There are various options for making sufficient space in your property – and each of them comes with practical factors to consider.
 To ensure the scheme is a worthwhile investment for everyone involved, it’s of vital importance to plan a design that not only enhances the layout and function of your home, but also any new additions.

 Social spaces and private zones

 First, consider the different activities that will need to be accounted for.
 ‘Two generations – parents living with grown-up children – or three generations – with grandparents – living together may have different needs and space requirements,’ says Andrew Mulroy, director of Mulroy Architects.
 ‘Are you going to cook together and eat as a family, or at different times?
 What space do you need for special occasions?
 And will you need different areas for leisure activities such as watching TV or playing music?’